terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

     in the following combinations: source=image and destination=volume, source=blank and destination=local, and source=blank and destination=volume.
     Changing this creates a new server.

+* `guest_format` - (Optional) Specifies the guest server disk file system format, such as `ext2`, `ext3`, `ext4`, `xfs` or `swap`.
+Swap block device mappings have the following restrictions: source_type must be blank and destination_type must be local and only one swap disk per server and the size of the swap disk must be less than or equal to the swap size of the flavor.
+Changing this creates a new server.

 * `boot_index` - (Optional) The boot index of the volume.
 It defaults to 0.
     Changing this creates a new server.